 Tracker modules are great, and I've been listening to them in various forms practically forever.
-However, the issue is that all of the modules that are desirable are floating around various websites and not always in a ready-to-go format.
-Even worse, there are some amazing under-rated artists whose modules only exist on a single website and it's not easy to find these artists or their modules without knowing them to begin with!
+However, the issue is that all of the modules that are desirable are floating around various websites and not always in a ready-to-go format or collected in a single place.
+Even worse, there are some amazing underrated artists whose modules only exist on a single website or game (that doesn't have the contents extracted) and it's not easy to find these artists or their modules without knowing them to begin with!

 I've spent probably 300 hours auditing modules to solve this problem.
 This was caused by: